mzhang00/MKS22X-FinalProject/README.md

 May 25th 2019:
 =======================================================================================
 Michael Zhang:
-* Finished implementing bullets using PVectors, still need to make it smooter related to the framerate
+* Finished implementing bullets using PVectors, still need to make it smoother related to the framerate
+* Gun does not shoot smoothly yet, but bullets are fixed

 Derek Lao:
 * Added code to display from an ArrayList<Entity> called "thingsToDisplay", does not quite work yet